Jinger Duggar Wants Distance From Spotlight, Newly-Married Duggar Daughter Reportedly Wants Privacy

 A photo posted by The Duggar Family (@duggarfam) on

-Fans are hoping that once the newlywed phase ends, Jinger Duggar will be happy to remain filming and be more present with the family in Arkansas.
+Fans are hoping that once the newlywed phase ends, Jinger Duggar will be happy to continue filming and be more present with the family in Arkansas.
 There has been a lot of pressure put on the young bride to start a family immediately, with rumors already circulating that she may be pregnant.
 Derick Dillard started the craze by commenting on a special episode of Counting On, saying he believed she would be pregnant by the end of 2016.
-While there has been no confirmation on a pregnancy yet, fans are waiting anxiously to see if his prediction was accurate.
+While there has been no confirmation of a pregnancy yet, fans are waiting anxiously to see if his prediction was accurate.

 This season of Counting On is heavily focused on Jinger Duggar planning her wedding, Jessa Duggar’s second pregnancy, and Joy Anna Duggar entering into a courtship.
-Last year was a big one for the entire family and many of their blessings are now transferring into 2017.
+Last year was a big one for the entire family, and many of their blessings are now transferring into 2017.
 A lot of changes will continue to happen as the children all get older and go off and build their own families.
-Jinger Duggar is focusing on getting acquainted to the married life and enjoying every moment she can with Jeremy Vuolo without worrying about a filming schedule or anything else holding her back.
+Jinger Duggar is focusing on getting acquainted with her married life and enjoying every moment she can with Jeremy Vuolo without worrying about a filming schedule or anything else holding her back.

 [Featured Image by Duggar Family/Twitter]